What Does a Small Business Need for HR?

 Ramp Up HR Functionality Quickly with Milestone

 For small businesses and startups, the list of things you need to cover is often bigger than your budget.
-Fortunately, outsourced HR services can knock important items off that list while saving you money.
+Fortunately, outsourced virtual HR services can knock important items off that list while saving you money.
 When partnering with Milestone, you can count on:

 • Experts with experience in your industry and business stage